Frequently Asked Questions

 The application can be found on the Engineering Graduate Admissions webpage.
 Please view the FAQ webpage from the SEAS Admission's office for answers to questions about the application.
+Any questions regarding the online application system including the upload of documents or system issues should be directed to the Graduate Admission's Office email:

 How long does it take for the Application Review Committee to reach a decision on my application?

 Applications are generally reviewed within six to eight weeks of each deadline.
 The Committee will try to review complete, submitted applications between the November and March deadlines, but no guarantees are made.
 Once your decision has been reached, you will be sent an email letting you know it's available.
 You must log back into your application to view and respond to the decision.

-How long will it take me to finish the MB degree?
+How long will it take me to finish the Program?
 Is there a part time option?

 Eleven credit units are required for the MB program.
 Generally, each individual course is counted as one credit unit although some courses may only count for half a credit unit.
 Full time students (those taking four or three credit units per term) can comfortably complete the program in three semesters.

 How much is the tuition for the program?

 The Master's of Biotechnology degree is awarded by the School of Engineering and Applied Science.
 Tuition rates and fees for the program are administered by the School of Engineering and are subject to change.
 Current tuition & fees are available online: School of Engineering and Applied Science - Tuition Rates & Fees.

 Is financial assistance available?

-The School of Engineering does not offer scholarships or other means of tuition assistance to master's level students.
+The Biotechnology program does not have Teaching Assistant (TA) or Research Assistant (RA) positions for work.
+The School of Engineering including the Biotechnology Program does not offer scholarships or other means of tuition assistance to master's level students.
 For information on Federal and commercial student loans, please visit the University's Student Financial Services.
 Full time employees of the University of Pennsylvania and the Hospital of the University of Pennsylvania should contact their business office for information about the Tuition Benefit Program.